Efficient Approximation Algorithms for Multi-Antennae Largest Weight Data Retrieval: -Completeness of A LWDR

-\begin{IEEEproof} Note that the instance of $\delta$A$\gamma$LWDR constructed is with $\gamma=2$.
+\begin{IEEEproof} Note that in the instance of $\delta$A$\gamma$LWDR constructed as above, clearly $\gamma=2$.
 We need only to show that an instance of 3DM is feasible if and only the corresponding $\delta$A$\gamma$LWDR is feasible for $K=2\vert X\vert$.